AyeAreEm/current/docs/Directives.md

 ```

 ## Optimisation
-There are 7 types of optimisation in Current.<br>
+There are 7 types of optimisation in Pine.<br>
 NOTE: if an optimisation has already been set, another optimise directive will be an error.
 You can change the kind of optimisation programmatically using compile time ifs.
 1. O0
     - No optimisations